Home » 10 Types of Blue Parrots (with Pictures)

 White-capped pionus$800 to $1,750

-As per The Atrium, species plays a significant role in the expected lifespan of parrots.
+According to The Atrium, species is a significant factor in the lifespan of parrots.

-If you’re considering getting a blue parrot, you should expect them to live long lives.
-This table summarizes the average lifespans of the birds we’ve profiled:
+This table summarizes the average lifespans of the blue parrots we’ve profiled:

 Blue-and-gold macaws35+ years